-Before we consider how foam rolling works, we need to be clear about what it is.
-Foam rolling is using a rounded foam cylinder, with or without ridges on the surface, by placing it under the legs, back, or other areas of the body, and then using body weight combined with motion to roll back and forth over the foam roller.
-Foam rollers come in all sorts of sizes and colors.
-While some have a raised surface with ridges or grooves to work out tightness in a firmer way, others are smooth on the surface.
+To understand how foam rolling works, we need to be clear about what products are used.
+In order to practice foam rolling, a rounded foam cylinder is used.
+The cylinder is used by placing it under the appropriate muscle, and then using your body weight to roll back and forth over the foam roller.
+Foam rollers come in many sizes and colors.
+While some have a raised surface with ridges or grooves, others are smooth on the surface.

-When it comes to how foam rolling works, there is a lot still unknown about the act.
-While anyone regularly using a foam roller will tell you they feel better after, they probably can’t tell you why they feel better.
-It is loosely defined as relaxing tight muscles or warming up muscles.
-What does that really mean?
-While a lot is unknown about foam rolling, there is a lot known about the human body to balance it out.
-One of the most popular theories of how foam rolling works is related to fascia.
-The fascia is a thin layer of tissue under the skin surrounding the muscles.
-Fascia encases the outside of the muscle with additional layers inside the muscle wrapped around areas such as muscle fibers or cells.
-Fascia is stiff but should move without pain.
-Pain and tightness occur when fascia meets friction, either through muscle tears or injuries.
-Foam rolling is believed to loosen up the fascia, both the layer on the outside of the muscle and the muscle fibers, so it can move more easily without creating friction.
-This results in the feeling of your muscles being looser rather than tight.
+Foam rolling is loosely defined as relaxing or warming up muscles.
+While a lot is unknown about foam rolling, there is a lot known about the human body!
+One of the most popular theories of how foam rolling works is related to fascia, a thin layer of tissue surrounding the muscles.
+Fascia encases the outside of the muscle with additional layers wrapped around areas such as muscle fibers and cells.
+Fascia is stiff, but it should move without pain.
+Pain and tightness occur when fascia meets friction through muscle tears or injuries.
+Foam rolling is believed to loosen up fascia so it can move more easily without creating friction.
+This results in your muscles feeling loose instead of tight.

-Another common belief about how foam rolling works is that it warms up the muscles, literally.
-Many people use foam rolling to warm up their muscles before a workout.
-They may be doing just that as the friction of the movement creates heat to warm up the muscle and fascia.
-Foam rolling is also believed to help with recovery because the motion and pressure gets the blood flowing to the muscles so it can start the recovery process.
+Another common belief is that foam rolling literally warms up the muscles.
+Many people use foam rolling to get warmed up before a workout.
+Friction of the movement creates heat to warm up the muscle and fascia.
+Foam rolling is also believed to help with recovery since the motion and pressure gets blood flowing to the muscles to start the recovery process.